zyxiao97/zyxiao97.github.io/_pages/awards.md

 ---

 ## Graduate Student Travel Grant
-Associated with Penn State University (2023)
-Attended **Workshop on Modern Continuous Optimization** at MIT Sloan
-(In honor of Prof. Robert M. Freund's 40 years of research)

----

-## Graduate Student Travel Grant
 Associated with University of Victoria (2022)
 Attended **Workshop on Modern Nonsmooth Optimization** at University of Washington
 (In honor of the 60th birthday of Prof. Adrian S. Lewis)